-For normal driving speeds of up to 100 mph or 160 km/h and to achieve optimum driving comfort, adjust pressures to the respective tire inflation pressures listed on the following pages in the columns for traveling speeds up to a maximum of 100 mph or 160 km/h.
+For normal driving up to 100 mph or 160 km/h and to achieve optimum driving comfort, adjust pressures to the respective tire inflation pressures listed on the following pages in the columns for traveling speeds up to a maximum of 100 mph or 160 km/h.

-These tire inflation pressures can also be found on the driver's-side door post when the driver's door is open.
+These tire inflation pressures can also be found on the driver's side door post when the driver's door is open.

-The maximum permissible speed for these tire pressures is 100 mph or 160 km/h.
-Do not exceed this speed, otherwise tire damage and accidents could occur.
+The maximum permitted speed for these tire inflation pressures is 100 mph or 160 km/h.
+Do not exceed this speed; otherwise, tire damage and accidents may occur.